beanbroth/GP1_Team9/README.md

 <h1>Git</h1>

 <h2>Git GUI Apps</h2>
   <p>Using git with manual commands is more difficult than using an git on a GUI app, so I suggest using a GUI client.
-I personally use <a href="https://www.gitkraken.com/"><strong>GitKraken</strong></a> but you can use whatever you want.
-The guide below uses the git commands, but the process is basically the same for a GUI app, just easier and with pretty buttons.</p>
+One of the most common is <a href="https://desktop.github.com/"><strong>GitHub Desktop</strong></a>.I personally use <a href="https://www.gitkraken.com/"><strong>GitKraken</strong></a> but you can use whatever you want.
+The guide below uses the git commands, but the process is basically the same for a GUI app, just easier and with pretty buttons.
+  <a href="https://www.youtube.com/watch?v=8Dd7KRpKeaE"><strong>Here</strong></a> are some tutorials for Github Desktop.</p>

 <h2>Cloning the Repo</h2>
 <p>Once you've got your client, you're ready to clone the repo and make your branch!
 It's different for each GUI, but your program should have an option to clone.
 From there click the green [<> Code] button on this page (scroll up), copy the HTTPS link and follow the steps in your program to clone the repo.</p>